 Inducted into the Grammy Hall of Fame in 1999, his 6-decade career got a boost in the 80s when he appeared as himself in a cameo for cult film The Blues Brothers.

-Born in 1971 in California, today. ‘s deep, golden voice saw him achieve a rapid rise to success in his early 40s and he is now arguably the most famous male
+Born in 1971 in California, Gregory Porter’s deep, golden voice saw him achieve a rapid rise to success in his early 40s and he is now arguably the most famous male jazz singer today.

 Despite a lifetime of singing, it was two releases on American label Motema label in the early 2010s which brought him to critical acclaim and get signed up by Universal Records’ legendary Blue Note imprint.